 When it was finally time to paint, I started with a couple coats of primer to make sure all the stains got covered.

-I asked for help in Instagram last week because I was having trouble making a decision on paint colors.
-I had determined the white I wanted to use (Swiss Coffee by Valspar) but couldn’t pull the trigger on a blue.
+I asked for help in Instagram last week in choosing the colors for our painted linoleum floor.
+I was having trouble making a decision on paint colors.
+I’d determined the white I wanted to use (Swiss Coffee by Valspar) but couldn’t pull the trigger on a blue.

 Nearly everyone replied with the exact opposite of the color toward which I was leaning (Jean Jacket by Behr).